MantisVision/webUtils/docs/buffer.md

 #### 0.5.3
 ``type`` field was set to ``module`` in ``package.json`` for greater inter-operability.
 For the same reason webpack configuration now emits dist files with ESM exports and imports.

+#### 0.5.5
+Main loop which decodes frame numbers from the video header now doesn't stop when the video is paused (with the exception of Firefox due to missing "requestVideoFrameCallback").
+This changes means that even after the jump, at least one new frame is read.